On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Rigidity statements

 \subsection{Statements for hyperconvex representations}

-The fact that equality in Corollary \ref{cors:superficies} can only hold for a representation $\rho:\pi_1\E\to\PSL(3,\R)$ suggests that the upper bound for $\alpha_\rho h_\rho$ is not optimal for Hitchin representations on $\PSL(d,\R),$ say.
+The fact that equality in Theorem B can only hold for a representation $\rho:\pi_1\E\to\PSL(3,\R),$ suggests that the upper bound for $\alpha_\rho h_\rho$ is not optimal, for Hitchin representations on $\PSL(d,\R),$ say.
 We will now focus on improving the bound when more information on the representation $\rho$ is given.
-Let $G$ be a real algebraic semi-simple Lie group, $P$ be a minimal parabolic subgroup of $G,$ and write $\scr F=G/P$ for the \emph{Furstenberg boundary} of the symmetric space of $G.$